Is Technology a Good Career Path in 2026?

 Money isn’t everything, but it does matter.
 And in tech, the pay is usually better than what you'd find in a lot of other industries, especially when you're just starting out.

 Even entry-level roles like support engineers, junior developers, or QA testers often start in the $50k–$70k range, depending on the company and location.
-And that’s before you start stacking experience, moving up, or shifting into higher-paying specializations like cloud, security, or machine learning.
+And that’s before you start stacking experience, moving up, or shifting into higher-paying specializations like cloud, cybersecurity, or AI and Machine Learning.

-(Some of the salaries at those larger companies + benefits can be around $300k or more per year!)
+Not bad right?
+Some of the salaries at those larger companies + benefits can be around $300k or more per year!

 The best part of all this is that you don’t need to follow a set path before you can apply to those higher earning roles.

-Sure you need to learn the right skills, but it's not like you need to build websites for a few years before switching into something else.
+Sure you need to learn the right skills to move into a Senior position, but it's not like you need to build websites for a few years before switching into something else.
 You can choose an area like Cyber Security, Data Analytics, Machine Learning or AI right from the beginning and train specifically for that.

-We have roadmaps to help you get hired ASAP for almost any major career in tech.
+We have roadmaps to help you get hired ASAP for almost any major career in tech, as well as a quiz to help you decide which role and path to take:

 Tech is always growing